Tips for Working with Students in Distress:

 - Homicidal or suicidal threats, any of which may occur in students' verbal or written statements.

-If you choose to approach a student you're concerned about or if a student reaches out to you for help with personal problems, here are some suggestions which might make the opportunity more comfortable for you and more helpful for the student.
+If you choose to approach a student you're concerned about or if a student reaches out to you for help with personal problems, here are some suggestions that might make the opportunity more comfortable for you and more helpful for the student.

 TALK to the student in private when both of you have the time and are not rushed or preoccupied.
 Give the student your undivided attention.
 It is possible that just a few minutes of effective listening on your part may be enough to help the student feel cared about as an individual and more confident about what to do.